yamin-faruque-sazim/API-testing/README.md

 - **Get All Products:**
   - Method: GET
   - Endpoint: `/api/products`
-  - Purpose: Retrieve a list of all products, including their nested information.
+  - Purpose: Retrieve a list of all products.

 - **Get Product by ID:**
   - Method: GET
   - Endpoint: `/api/products/:id`
-  - Purpose: Retrieve a specific product by its ID, including its nested information.
+  - Purpose: Retrieve a specific product by its ID.

 - **Create Product:**
   - Method: POST
   - Endpoint: `/api/products`
-  - Purpose: Create a new product with nested information.
+  - Purpose: Create a new product.
+Make sure the product has a name, price, description, category, brand, weight, dimensions and color.

 - **Update Product by ID:**
   - Method: PUT
   - Endpoint: `/api/products/:id`
-  - Purpose: Update an existing product by its ID, including its nested information.
+  - Purpose: Update the name, brand and weight of an existing product.

 - **Delete Product by ID:**
   - Method: DELETE
   - Endpoint: `/api/products/:id`
-  - Purpose: Delete a specific product by its ID.
+  - Purpose: Delete product 3